RxSwiftCommunity/RxSwiftExt/Readme.md

 ```
 ## License

-This library belongs to _RxSwiftCommunity_.
+This library belongs to _RxSwift Community_.

 RxSwiftExt is available under the MIT license.
 See the LICENSE file for more info.